IntersectAustralia/restful-api-uploader/README.md

 sample_config.yml in the root directory for an example.
 Currently the response is just logged to a file, and nothing more is done.
 This could be extended in the future to do more elaborate handling of the response.

-This was built by [Intersect Australia](http://www.intersect.org.au/) for the Hawkesbury Institute for the Environment at the University of Western Sydney as part of [ANDS-Funded Data Capture Project (DC21)](http://www.ands.org.au) project DC21.
+This was built by [Intersect Australia](http://www.intersect.org.au/) for the Hawkesbury Institute for the Environment at the University of Western Sydney as part of [ANDS-Funded Data Capture Project (DC21)](http://www.ands.org.au).

 This code is licensed under the GNU GPL v3 license - see LICENSE.txt